Business Models: from Linear to Circular to Regenerative

 And these business models are the stepping stones of a new, sustainable economy.
 The business models as described here can help us remain within the boundaries of our planet and create value in abundance.
 And there are many more we can think of.

 A reminder of the main factors that are applicable to these models:

 - stop limiting ourselves to core business thinking, take a broader view of solutions

-- keep basic needs of people and planet in mind when creating a start-up.
+- keep the basic needs of people and the planet in mind when creating a start-up.
 Products with purpose are what we need

 - use materials that grow in abundance or waste streams designed to be a resource